 Step 4: Create a Business Plan

-Every business needs a plan, a rough outline that helps guide a startup through the launch process while maintaining focus on key goals.
-A business plan is also crucial for helping potential partners and investors understand your company and vision:
+Every business needs a plan.
+This will function as a guidebook to take your startup through the launch process and maintain focus on your key goals.
+A business plan also enables potential partners and investors to better understand your company and its vision:

 - Executive Summary: Brief overview of the entire business plan; should be written after the plan is complete.